(1) Economic Conditions in Countries, Regions and Industries

 - 16) Global Environmental Protection

-NSK and some of its subsidiaries are under investigation by relevant authorities outside Japan on suspicion of violations of competition law in product transactions.
+NSK and some of its subsidiaries are under investigation by relevant authorities outside Japan on suspicion of violations of competition law in past product transactions.
 The NSK Group is cooperating fully with all relevant authorities in their respective investigations.

 (14) Litigation Risks